Vera0011/Minecraft_Data/README.md

 # THANKS TO...
 List of the people who helped making this module:
+- Wesly
 - Luis
-- Esc
-- Jirafita
 - Javi
+- Apple
 - Night
-- Apple
-- Wesly
 - The Discord server team "Minecraft Español" ([Link to the server](https://discord.gg/mc-es))

 Thanks to all of them, for making this possible!